mosscoder/calibrate_rap/README.md

   <b>Figure 4:</b> This map depicts the regions used for training (green) and testing (magenta) RAP calibration models.
 </p>

 I adopted a spatial cross-validaiton strategy for tuning the RAP calibration model, where the basis for hold-out sets were latitudinal bands within the training region ([code](https://github.com/mosscoder/calibrate_rap/blob/main/06_assign_latitudinal_folds.ipynb)).
 The benefit of assessing latitudinal folds is that they allowed me to assess the models ability to generalize to new areas.
 For a background in cross validation refer to [these materials](https://machinelearningmastery.com/k-fold-cross-validation/?utm_source=chatgpt.com).
 Generally, a cross-validation approach is useful for evaluating what model settings, or hyperparameters, allow for optimal learning of a pattern of interest.
 Note also that I have constrained the training areas to a 500 m buffer surrounding the bird point count sampling locations.
 This was done to ensure that the product would be most accurate in the areas intended for downstream ecological analyses.
-Only after model tuning did I predict woody cover for the test set region and evaluate it on the 2020 LiDAR-derived woody cover data for a final evaluation.
+Only after model tuning did I predict woody cover for the test set region and evaluate it on the 2020 LiDAR-derived woody cover data to guard against overfitting to the test set.

 <p align="center">
   <img src="https://github.com/mosscoder/calibrate_rap/blob/main/results/figures/folds.png?raw=true"